cozy-labs/cozy-light/README.md

 *Why don't you propose CalDAV/CarDAV synchronization?*

 It could be done easily by reusing the Sync app from Cozy.
-Once again, if many many people ask for it, we'll probably implement it.
+It requires some extra work to be integrated.
+Once again, if many many people ask for it, we'll probably include it.

 *How do I manage multi-user?*